How to get your professional engineer license by exam

 - If you took the Fundamentals of Engineering exam (EIT) in another state, go to https://verify.ncees.org and follow the instructions for requesting a license/exam verification.

-- Official transcripts from colleges/universities are required for applicants who want education considered toward the 8-year experience requirement.
+- Official transcripts from colleges/universities are required for applicants who want education considered toward the 8 year experience requirement.
 Official transcripts must accompany the completed application and be in an envelope sealed by the college/university.

 Once we receive your application and fee, we’ll send you an email with instructions on how to access the online Law Review.
 You must complete the Law Review before your application will be considered for licensure.
+For help in understanding the application process, please see the PE application flowchart.

 Questions?
 Need help?